lostleaf/articles/20221013numba_aroon/article-en.md

 ## Numba + Monotonic Queue Implementation

-In the naive numba implementation, although time efficiency was improved by avoiding frequent python function calls, its complexity still remains at O(number of candles * backhour), which is not ideal.
+In the naive numba implementation, although time efficiency was improved by avoiding frequent python function calls, its complexity still remains at `O(N_candles * N_window)`, which is not ideal.

-In the field of algorithms, there is a standard optimal solution for rolling argmax, which requires the use of a monotonic queue to optimize, bringing the complexity down to O(number of candles + backhour), a significant reduction.
+In the field of algorithms, there is a standard optimal solution for rolling argmax.
+It utilizes the monotonic queue, and optimizes the complexity down to `O(N_candles + N_window)`.

-The specific principle of this algorithm is more complex and can be referred to in the [LeetCode 239 solution](https://leetcode.cn/problems/sliding-window-maximum/solution/hua-dong-chuang-kou-zui-da-zhi-by-leetco-ki6m/), which is considered hard difficulty on LeetCode.
+The specific principle of this algorithm is complex and can be referred to in the [LeetCode 239 solution](https://leetcode.cn/problems/sliding-window-maximum/solution/hua-dong-chuang-kou-zui-da-zhi-by-leetco-ki6m/), which is considered hard difficulty on LeetCode.

 ``` python
 @nb.njit(nb.int32[:](nb.float64[:], nb.int32), cache=True)